The Ultimate Guide to Iceland's Golden Circle

 Walking around the Geysir Geothermal Area is a fascinating and rewarding experience, but its appeal goes further than these exploding hot springs.

-The Haukadalur valley is an incredible place to stop and marvel at nature.
+The Haukadalur Valley is an incredible place to stop and marvel at nature.
 Be sure to respect the area and do not throw anything into the hot springs or geysers.

 Gullfoss Waterfall

 The third and final stop on the route of the Golden Circle is one of the most spectacular waterfalls in Iceland: Gullfoss.
 This is the landmark from which the Golden Circle draws its name, as Gullfoss directly translates to "Golden Falls."
+The waterfall is located less than 6 miles (10 km) from Geysir.

-This powerful waterfall is located in a plunging, ancient valley and tumbles down two drops from an overall height of 105 feet (32 meters).
+This powerful waterfall is located in a plunging, ancient valley and tumbles down two drops from an overall height of 105 feet (32 m).
 During its heaviest flow in the summer, it pours an average of 4,944 cubic feet (140 cubic meters) of water every second.

 Gullfoss is not only known for its breathtaking power but also for the rainbows that appear above the falls like a multicolor crown on a sunny day.